 Table 3 displays the salaries for the county constitutional officers calculated pursuant to the statutory formula.
 As previously mentioned, these salaries apply to all designated officers in all counties, except those officials whose salaries are not subject to being set by the Legislature due to the provisions of a county home rule charter, as well as those officials of counties that have a chartered consolidated form of government as provided in Chapter 67-1320, L.O.F., (i.e., Duval County).
-The formula-based salaries of supervisors of elections are based upon a five-day workweek; however, if a supervisor does not keep his or her office open five days per week then the salary will be prorated accordingly.
-The calculation of each supervisor of elections' salary is based on the assumption of a five-day workweek and does not reflect any applicable pro rata reduction.
-Each elected county constitutional officer also has the authority to reduce his or her salary rate on a voluntary basis; however, the salary figures in the table do not reflect any such voluntary reductions.
+The formula-based salaries of supervisors of elections are based upon a five-day workweek; however, if a supervisor does not keep his or her office open five days per week then the salary is prorated accordingly.19 EDR's calculation of each supervisor of elections' salary is based on the assumption of a five-day workweek and does not reflect any applicable pro rata reduction.
+Each elected county constitutional officer may reduce his or her salary rate on a voluntary basis; however, the salary figures published in this report do not reflect any such voluntary reductions.20 Additionally, these salary figures do not include any special qualification salary (discussed in the section entitled Additional Compensation), which may be awarded to eligible officers.